-90 points from COMM800, HOSP801-807, TOUR810, TOUR815, TOUR818
+90 points from HOSP801-807, TOUR810, TOUR815, TOUR818 and 30 points CLSY810, CLSY811

 Refer to the Master of International Hospitality Management Table.

 Postgraduate Diploma in International Tourism Management (PgDipITM) AK1283

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.